Lalufu/p1-mqtt/README.md

   through python formatting, and can contain references to the variables `device_id` and `channel`. `device_id` will contain the serial number of the meter, which is part of the P1 telegram.
   `channel` will contain the channel assigned to a meter.
-The mail electicity meter will use channel 0, while other meters on the bus use channels 1 and up.
+The main electricity meter will use channel 0, while other meters on the bus use channels 1 and up.
   The default is `p1-mqtt/tele/%(channel)s/%(device_id)s/SENSOR`.